arunoda/fastai-shell/README.md

 That'll show you a list of GPU options available for you.
 You can select a one based on your requirements and cost.

-After you have finished with your instance, you can kill with:
+After you have finished with your instance, run:

 ```
-fastai kill
+fastai stop
 ```

-This will delete the instance, but it'll keep the all the data you saved and any additional tool you installed.
+This will delete the instance and stop paying for the GPU.<br/>
+But it'll keep the all the data you saved and any additional tool you installed.

 In the next time, you can simply type `fastai start` and continue working with your project.